 However, the massive competition can become a barrier, especially for small-scale DTCs.

-Done right, your DTC brand can gain a competitive edge, thereby increasing sales.
+Done right, your DTC brand can directly affect the buyers cycle, thereby increasing sales.
 So, implement the mentioned tips to create a happy holiday experience for customers.

 About the Author: